banesullivan/localtileserver/doc/source/installation/docker.rst

 used as a local tile serving service.
 To use, pull the image and run it by mounting your local volume where the imagery is stored and forward port 8000.

-This is particularly useful if you do not want to install GDAL on your system or want a dedicated and isolated service for tile serving.
+This is particularly useful if you do not want to install the dependencies on your system or want a dedicated and isolated service for tile serving.

 To use the docker image: